bangmcpe3321/FUOverflow-image-downloader/README.md

 - `.gitignore`: A file that tells Git which files or folders to ignore in a project.
 - `config.txt`: Configuration file to store the Google Gemini API key (auto-generated).
 - `test.py`: A file for testing purposes.
-- `venv/`: Folder containing the Python virtual environment and its dependencies.